 Paul finally came with his friend Emerald, so after we got our introduction we took a boat together from the harbour and stopped in the middle of the sea.
 They made a sanctuary for the sharks and called the place “Sharks Island”.
 Pretty catchy name yeah? 🙂

-Oh boy I was so happy to see so many sharks on the conservations!
-I had the first experience with sharks in Karimun Jawa before, but the sharks in this island is so much better and in good condition.
+Oh boy, I was so happy to see so many sharks on the conservations!
+I had the first experience with sharks in Karimun Jawa before, but the sharks in this island are so much better and in good condition.

 We started off the day by feeding them and even tried to touch them from the surface.
 It was such an experience!

-Along the way Paul gave us some knowledge about the sharks behaviour, their struggle to keep the place alive and how they would safe the sharks from the fisherman in Bali.
+Along the way, Paul gave us some knowledge about the shark’s behaviour, their struggle to keep the place alive and how they would save the sharks from the fisherman in Bali.
 They offer the eco-tour to experience swimming with sharks and turtle conservation too which got eyes on from many media in Indonesia.
-Their income mostly are used to save the sharks from the fisherman.
+Their income mostly is used to save the sharks from the fisherman.
 They gave money as the fee to buy the sharks alive that got caught by the fisherman in spite of killing them for food.

-As a diver and a sea lover I totally understand the meaning of sharks being in sea ecosystem.
-Sharks as the top predator of the food chain helps balancing the ecosystem.
+As a diver and a sea lover, I totally understand the meaning of sharks being in sea ecosystem.
+Sharks as the top predator of the food chain help to balance the ecosystem.
 Not only just the other fishes but also the corals.
 So who wouldn’t love to see more beautiful corals and amazing sea creatures underwater when you go snorkelling?

 That is what also happened with Paul, as a surfer and diver he also felt the same way and realise that the only way to protect the sea is by saving the sharks.
 Indonesia currently is the country who catches sharks more than other countries, especially in Bali, and that what brings Paul come and settle down here.
 Paul has become more independent about the programme and decided to take more influencing people and media to visit them, instead of coming to big companies.